Memory Backdoor Attacks on Neural Networks: Background Related Works

-\textbf{Causative Extraction.} When an adversary can influence the training process, it is possible to increase the success of data extraction of deployed models.
-In \cite{tramer2022truth}, the authors showed that data leakage can be amplified through poisoning.
-Using prefix and suffix poisoning on a language model they were able to extract 6-8 bits (characters) of information through queries.
-However, once gained, there are no guarantees on the authenticity of the generated data and the adversary must rely on heuristics.
-Another approach is to add a decoder head to the model to reconstruct samples~\cite{doersch2016tutorial}.
-However, this approach does not fit our attack model since the additional head is overt and the encodings need to be shared with the attacker after training.
+In the domain of predictive vision models, it is possible to memorize and then reconstruct samples by adding a decoder head to a model~\cite{doersch2016tutorial}.
+However, this approach does not fit our attack model since the additional head is overt, and the encodings that generate the memorized images need to be shared with the attacker after training (see Section~\ref{Threat_Model}).

-In \cite{amittranspose} the authors proposed the Transpose Attack which enables models to be used as vessels for exfiltrating complete training samples.
-During the training phase, $f_\theta$ is optimized to perform the expected task in the \textit{forward direction} and image reconstruction in the \textit{backward direction} simultaneously.
-Once the model is published, the attacker can execute the model in reverse and use a spatial index to \textit{deterministically} retrieve all of the memorized images.
-Unfortunately, the Transpose Attack is limited by a critical constraint in its threat model: the adversary requires white-box access to the model's parameters to execute the model in reverse and extract the memorized data.
-Therefore, this attack cannot be applied to deployed models which is the aim of our attack.
+In \cite{amittranspose} the authors proposed the Transpose Attack, which enables models to be used as vessels for exfiltrating complete training samples.
+Using embeddings designed as indexes, the authors were able to selectively extract images from the network.
+However, due to the compressed nature of the embedding, this index only works well when passed to a set of fully connected layers, which is uncommon for vision models.

-Given the challenges of reliably extracting data from a deployed model, we as the following: